 2. How to buy:

-You can buy Premium Bonds online through the NS&I website, by phone, at a Post Office branch or by post.
-The minimum investment is £100 a time, or £50 if you are buying by standing order.
+You can buy Premium Bonds online through the NS&I website, by phone or by post.
+The minimum investment is £25 a time - this was reduced from £100 on 1 February, 2019.

 Did you know?
 Sir Cuthbert Ackroyd (who later became Lord Mayor of London) bought the first Premium Bond on 1 November 1956.
 By the end of that first day, £5 million worth had been sold.